 Experience exciting holidays on the water!
 It does not matter if you want to travel with many other people, floating along the river Elbe on one of the oldest steamboats in Germany, or alone with a canoe: You will enjoy your journey along our most famous waterway.

-If travelling by plane Saxony is serviced by four international airports; Dresden, Leipzig, Altenburg and Prague.
-Dresden and Leipzig airports boast Deutsche Bahn stations.
+If travelling by plane, Saxony is serviced by these airports: Dresden, Leipzig (Germany) and Prague (Czechia).
+Dresden and Leipzig airports boast Deutsche Bahn railway stations.

 - Airport Dresden